What Backthread actually does.

 Team

-For the 2–30 people losing the thread together.
+For the 2–30 people losing track together.

 - Seats you add and drop, GitHub-style